aimrebirth/tools/README.md

 # List of tools
 1. AIM 1 unpaker.
 Unpacks any .pak archive from AIM1 game.
 2. DB extractor.
 Converts (db|quest) databases from any AIM game into .sql file to be executed with sqlite3 DBMS.
-3. OBJ extractor.
+3. MMO extractor (object extractor).
 Extracts all data about objects on the map from .mmo file.
 Tested only with AIM1 game.
 4. MMP extractor (not working, only template).
 5. Models converter: AIM1/2 format -> .OBJ + .MTL.
 Textures are included.
 6. Script to TXT convertor.